 - No recreational fire shall be permitted unless an owner or occupant, of at least 21 years of age, of the premises upon which the fire is kindled, shall be present at all times.

 The St. Louis Police Department provides property checks while residents are vacationing.

-If you would like the Police Department to check your property while you are away, we ask that you complete and submit a Request for Property Check form.
+If you would like the Police Department to check your property while you are away, you can either click the link below to submit the request online, or download the pdf of the Request for Property Check form, fill in the information, and then return it to the police department via email, in person, or via mail.
 This form provides us with pertinent information such as who will be checking in on your property, what lights will be on, and key holder information, as well as other useful information.
 The officers will take this sheet with them on patrol to refer to while checking your property and will note dates and times when it is checked.

 Key Holder List for Businesses

 The St. Louis Police Department maintains a list of “key holders” for businesses located within the City of St. Louis.